egrigokhan/privacy-policies/toak.md

 <li>Cookies and Usage Data</li>
 </ul>

-<b>Users can contact us anytime at gokhan.egri@ug.bilkent.edu.tr in case of a perceived misuse of data which will be promptly dealt with.</b>
+<b>Users can contact us anytime at gokhanegri@alumni.bilkent.edu.tr in case of a perceived misuse of data which will be promptly dealt with.</b>

 <h4>App Related Content</h4>